Persistent Shared Search Sub-Agent for Output-Token Reuse¶

 The mechanism rests on a measured cost asymmetry: generating an output token consumes roughly 30 to 1,000 times the energy of processing an input or cached token (Cho et al., 2026).
 Multi-agent systems inflate per-episode output because independent agents re-explore overlapping repository regions, each re-generating descriptions of the same code.

-Routing lookups through one persistent searcher attacks output volume on two axes:
+Routing lookups through one persistent searcher cuts output volume on two axes:

-- Distillation — the searcher returns file-location references instead of full contents, shrinking each response.
+- Distillation: the searcher returns file-location references instead of full contents, so each response is shorter.

-Because the expensive axis (output) shrinks while the cheap axis (cached input re-reads) is what gets removed, total cost drops without changing task outcomes.
+The expensive axis (output) shrinks while the cheap axis that gets removed is the cached input re-reads.
+So total cost drops without changing task outcomes.
 On SWE-Bench Verified, this cut per-episode GPU energy by roughly 25% at equivalent task performance (Cho et al., 2026).

-This is the inverse coordination move to fan-out: fan-out isolates each worker's input context, but leaves every worker re-exploring; the shared searcher centralises exploration to eliminate redundant output.
+This is the inverse coordination move to fan-out.
+Fan-out isolates each worker's input context but leaves every worker re-exploring.
+The shared searcher centralizes exploration to remove redundant output.

 Diagram¶